wheely/ember-dialog/README.md

 * **close** (name)
 * **getDialog** (name)

-Dialog manager injected into controllers by property name `dialogManager`, also available as a service `dialog:manager` as well.
+Dialog manager injected into controllers by property named `dialogManager`, also available as a service `dialog:manager`.
-- The `view` arg can be an `String`, `Ember.View` class or `template name`.
+- The `view` arg can be a `String`, `Ember.View` class or `template name`.
 - The `controller` arg can be `Object` or `Ember.Controller` instance.
 - The `dialogData` is an `Object`.
-Look [at here](https://github.com/ajile/ember-dialog/blob/master/app/services/dialog-manager.js#L35) for more info.
+Look [here](https://github.com/ajile/ember-dialog/blob/master/app/services/dialog-manager.js#L35) for more info.

 Few examples below.

 ## Example usage

 ### Alert dialog
-Alert dialog has only one `accept` button on a board.
-Creation method will return `Promise` object, resolve function of it will be executed when person press button "OK" - which triggers event `accept`.
+Alert dialog has only one `accept` button on board.
+Creation method will return `Promise` object, resolve function of it will be executed when a person presses the "OK" button - which triggers event `accept`.

 **Simple use case**
 ```javascript